Martapura River: Geography

-The river flows in the southeast area of Borneo with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the southeast area of Borneo with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 25 C. The warmest month is October, when the average temperature is around 28 C, and the coldest is July, at 24 C. The average annual rainfall is 2767 mm.
 The wettest month is February, with an average of 366 mm rainfall, and the driest is September, with a 75 mm rainfall.